Present in UK

 Management and control

-The pupae of HCLM overwinter in the fallen leaves of horse chestnut trees.
-Therefore, damage can be minimised by raking up fallen leaves during the autumn and winter, where this is practicable.
+The pupae of horse chestnut leaf miner over-winter in the fallen leaves of horse chestnut trees.
+Therefore damage can be minimised by raking up fallen leaves during the autumn and winter, where this is practicable.
 They should then be burned (where this is permitted), or thoroughly composted, in sealed bags if possible, until the following July to destroy the pupae.
-These actions will break the species’ life-cycle and reduce the population of the next year’s generation.
+These actions will break the species’ life cycle and reduce the population of the next year’s generation.

 Some bird species, such as tits, prey on horse chestnut leaf miner, and a number of parasitoids attack the caterpillars.
 However, none is thought likely to make a significant difference to populations of the pest.

 There is not a strong reason to employ pesticides as a control method, because HCLM does not significantly harm the trees' overall health, and can be easily dealt with using the method above.
 Spraying and other insecticide application methods are unlikely to be completely effective, and will have damaging impacts on non-target bees and other pollinators which visit horse chestnut flowers.